SRGSSR/playsrg-apple/docs/REMOTE_CONFIGURATION.md

 ## Resume playback

-* `endTolerance` (optional, number): Duration tolerance in seconds at the end of a media to consider it as finished and does not resume from last position, but from the beginning.
+* `endTolerance` (optional, number): Duration tolerance in seconds at the end of a media to consider it as finished and then subsequently not resume it from last position, but from the beginning.
 If empty, the default value is 0 seconds.
 * `endToleranceRatio` (optional, number): Pourcentage tolerance as float at the end of a media to consider it as finished and does not resume from last position, but from the beginning.
 If empty, the default value is 0.0.

 ## Continuous playback